Measuring

 As the name implies side mounting uses your cabinet sidewalls to mount your sliding shelves.
 Side mounting usually requires a little more work than the full shelf installation but it is the most space efficient.
 Make sure you check your sidewall thickness before placing any screws.
 Side mounting can be done with spacers.
 The standard spacers are available in 1/8", 3/8" and 1/2".
 There is a special Euro spacer that measures 1" and can be used on framed or frameless cabinets with a 32mm hole system (about 1 1/4" apart).
 There are special screws that go into the pre-drilled holes in the cabinet.
 These screws are included with the Euro spacers.
 To determine the shelf width when using the 1" Euro spacers simply measure inside width of the cabinet and subtract 1" for a single door cabinet and 2" for a double door cabinet.
 If your have a small 3/4" center style in the middle of the cabinet it may be best to remove this style and install one wide shelf per level.
 Make sure you pay attention to what size spacers you will be using and adjust the shelf size accordingly.

-Pull Out Shelves ] Accessories ] Trash Systems ] Lazy Susans ] Hardware ] Copyright 2001 - 2024 STS Custom pull out shelves Last modified: Mar-24 Best slide out shelves
+Pull Out Shelves ] Accessories ] Trash Systems ] Lazy Susans ] Hardware ] Copyright 2001 - 2024 STS Custom pull out shelves Last modified: Nov-24 Best slide out shelves